 Recent results from several CDFW monitoring surveys suggest declining population trends.
 Since 1967, CDFW has intermittently conducted an adult sturgeon population study (hereafter termed the “sturgeon study”) that monitors the relative abundance, distribution, exploitation, and growth of sturgeon in the SSJ.
 Since 2001, the average catch per unit effort (CPUE; fish per 100 net-fathom hour [NFH]) of White Sturgeon has been well below the historic average of 2.5 fish/NFH (DuBois and Danos 2017).
 Adding to the concern is a trend of inconsistent recruitment (Gingras et al. 2013).
 Since 1980, the CDFW has been monitoring White Sturgeon recruitment during sampling efforts from the San Francisco Bay Study (hereafter termed the “Bay Study”).
-The Bay Study conducts monthly trawling surveys at fixed sites throughout the SSJ and the San Francisco Estuary (SFE) to evaluate the effects of freshwater outflow on the abundance and distribution of fishes in the region (Fish et al. 2012).
+The Bay Study conducts monthly trawling surveys at fixed sites in the SSJ and the San Francisco Estuary (SFE) to evaluate the effects of freshwater outflow on the abundance and distribution of fishes in the region (Fish et al. 2012).
 Catches of age-0 and age-1 White Sturgeon from the Bay Study serve as an index of recruitment.
 Although successful White Sturgeon recruitment in the SSJ has been documented as highly variable, data from the Bay Study suggest a decreasing trend in White Sturgeon recruitment since the mid-1980s with undetectable recruitment during recent droughts (2007–2010; 2012–2016; Shirley 1987; Gingras et al. 2013).
 Few age-0 and age-1 White Sturgeon have been sampled since 1998, and only two moderately strong year classes (i.e., 2006, 2011) have been documented in the last 18 years.
 Continued poor recruitment has the potential to put the population at risk.
-For instance, the endangered status of White Sturgeon in the Kootenai River (Paragamian and Hansen 2008) and Pallid Sturgeon Scaphirhynchus albus in the Missouri and Mississippi river basins (USFWS 2014) are largely attributed to prolonged recruitment failure or near-failure.
+For instance, the endangered status of White Sturgeon in the Kootenai River (Paragamian and Hansen 2008) and Pallid Sturgeon Scaphirhynchus albus in the Missouri and Mississippi river basins (USFWS 2014) is largely attributed to prolonged recruitment failure or near-failure.

-With declining CPUEs and continuous recruitment failure over the last two decades, reevaluation of harvest regulations for White Sturgeon in California is warranted.
-An effective approach for evaluating the efficacy of current and future harvest regulations is the use of age-structured population models that predict population-level responses to changes in rate functions (i.e., recruitment, growth, mortality).
+With declining CPUEs and frequent recruitment failure or near-failure over the last two decades, reevaluation of harvest regulations for White Sturgeon in California is warranted.
+An effective approach for evaluating the efficacy of current and future harvest regulations is the use of age-structured population models to predict population-level responses to changes in rate functions (i.e., recruitment, growth, mortality).
 For example, Scholten and Bettoli (2005) used age-structured models to estimate the population response of Paddlefish Polyodon spathula in the lower Tennessee River to various levels of prospective exploitation and size restrictions.
 Koch et al. (2009) used population models to provide evidence that harvest regulations (e.g., length limits) were not adequate to prevent overfishing of Shovelnose Sturgeon S. platorynchus in the Mississippi River.
 Age-structured models are also useful for identifying the life history stages most sensitive to past and future management actions (Horst 1977; Gross et al. 2002; Morris and Doak 2002; Cox et al. 2013; Ng et al. 2016).
 However, constructing age-structured models requires detailed demographic information on age-specific vital rates (Morris and Doak 2002).
 Although California’s White Sturgeon population in the SSJ has been sampled extensively since the 1950s, baseline knowledge of rate functions and population demographics remains incomplete.
 Therefore, additional information is necessary to guide management decisions.
 The objectives of this study were to (1) estimate the current population dynamics and demographics of White Sturgeon in the SSJ and (2) evaluate the population-level response to different management scenarios (e.g., bag limits, length restrictions).

 Methods